xibosignage/xibo-manual/source/en/layouts_tools.md

 Transition Type and Duration can be applied to a Widget by clicking to add or drag and drop.

 {tip}
-Transitions are supported for Android/webOS and Tizen Players.
+Transitions are supported for Android/webOS ,Tizen Players and Window Players from v2 R252.
+Transitions are currently not supported on the Linux Player.
 {/tip}

 ### Fade/Fly In